UniversalDependencies/docs/_en-overview/specific-syntax.md

 #### Functional control

 The label `xcomp` is used for predicates whose external argument is _controlled_ by an argument of a higher clause.
-This applies in multiple types of constructions: _raising_, _obligatory control_, _resultatives_ (obligatory and optional alike) and _obligatory depictives_.
+This applies in multiple types of constructions (often referred to as "small clauses"): _raising_, _obligatory control_, _resultatives_ (obligatory and optional alike) and _obligatory depictives_.

 ~~~sdparse
 The cat seems to be in pain .